Trim Your Waste with Holiday Light Recycling Programs

 Each year around the holidays it’s the same routine: pull out the decorations, untangle the lights, and test every strand to find the handful that have managed to burn out between this year and last.
 You might hang on to one strand for replacement bulbs but otherwise you don’t need the rest.
 What’s an eco-conscious person to do?

 SCARCE and the Village of Carol Stream were the inaugural locations to bring holiday light recycling to the community.
 SCARCE has since collected holiday lights for recycling year-round.
 The program has expanded a whole lot since that first year.
-Check out the list of participating locations at the end of this post.

 Light strands are put into a shredder and then sorted by material, such as glass, copper, and plastic.
 The amount that gets recycled from each strand has improved over the years.
 If you’re into the details, the Atlantic has an in-depth article on how holiday lights are processed.